mattiasgeniar/MoZBX/README.md

 ### About the configuration file

-There's a file called "config-live.php" included.
-Rename that to "config.php" and modify it as you see fit.
+There's a file called "config-core.php" included.
+Copy that to "config.php" and modify it as you see fit.
 That file is unique to you, and won't change with future updates.

+### Installation instructions

+If you have a working webserver with PHP support, it's as easy as cloning the repository and browsing to the URL.
+By default, no special configs are needed.
+You can edit the config.php (a copy of config-core.php) to substitute some variables that suite your own environment.

 ### About the author

 - Built by [Mattias Geniar](http://mattiasgeniar.be) (twitter: [@mattiasgeniar](https://twitter.com/#!/mattiasgeniar) )
-- Submit your issues using [the Github issue tracker](https://github.com/mattiasgeniar/MoZBX/issues))
+- Submit your issues using [the Github issue tracker](https://github.com/mattiasgeniar/MoZBX/issues)